Own-Data-Privateer/hoardy-web/extension/README.md

-# What is `pWebArc` browser extension/add-on?
+# What is `Hoardy-Web` WebExtension?

-`pWebArc` (Personal Private Passive Web Archive) is a browser extension (add-on) that passively captures and collects dumps of HTTP requests and responses (see [`WRR` file format](../doc/data-on-disk.md)) as you browse the web, and then archives them to your `Downloads` directory, your own private archiving server (like [the dumb archiving server](../dumb_server/)), or your browser's local storage.
+`Hoardy-Web` WebExtension is a browser extension (add-on) that passively captures and collects dumps of HTTP requests and responses (see [`WRR` file format](../doc/data-on-disk.md)) as you browse the web, and then archives them to your `Downloads` directory, your own private archiving server (like [`hoardy-web-sas`](../simple_server/)), or your browser's local storage.

-`pWebArc` is most similar to [archiveweb.page](https://github.com/webrecorder/archiveweb.page) and [DiskerNet](https://github.com/dosyago/DownloadNet) projects, but it works both on Firefox- and Chromium-based browsers, and it follows [its own design philosophy](../README.md#philosophy), which makes the experience of using it is very different.
+`Hoardy-Web` is most similar to [archiveweb.page](https://github.com/webrecorder/archiveweb.page) and [DiskerNet](https://github.com/dosyago/DownloadNet) projects, but it works both on Firefox- and Chromium-based browsers, and it follows [its own design philosophy](../README.md#philosophy), which makes the experience of using it is very different.

 Mainly, this is useful for archiving your HTTP traffic for later offline viewing and/or indexing.
 I.e. this extension implements an in-browser half of your own personal private passive [Wayback Machine](https://web.archive.org/) that archives everything you see, including HTTP POST requests and responses (e.g. answer pages of web search engines), as well as most other HTTP-level data (JSON RPC/AJAX/etc).